 This term indicates that the market is on an upward trend.

-A ‘Buy Limit Order’ allows an individual to place an order which will automatically trigger and buy a stock, assets or token at a specific price.
+A ‘Buy Limit Order’ allows an individual to place an order which will automatically trigger and buy a stock, assets or token at the specified price.

 A graphing technique used to show changes in price, each candle provides 4 different points of information, opening price, closing price, high and low.

-A kind of organisation or company where a small handful of individuals of businesses have control of an entire network or product.
+A kind of organisation or company where a small handful of individuals or businesses have control of an entire network or product.

-This refers to offline stroger of cryptocurrencies in order to keep assets as safe as possible.
+This refers to offline storage of cryptocurrencies in order to keep assets as safe as possible.

 An offline wallet that requires access to a physical device.
 Cryptocurrencies can be sent for security.